-This homemade spicy meatball recipe has become a family favourite.
+These homemade Moroccan Spicy Meatballs have become a family favourite.
 I shall show you how to make spicy meat balls with my step by step recipe.
-Handmade spicy meatballs are once of those homely dinners you’ll make again and again.
-Even if you already have a favourite meatball recipe, this one will be different and just as good!
+Handmade meatballs are one of those homely meals you’ll make again and again.
+But these are healthier with tonnes of herbs!
+Even if you already have a favourite meatball dinner, this one will be different as they are spicy with Moroccan flavours!
 I once went to a restaurant in New Zealand where we tried 4 speciality meatballs.
 I learnt then, that one meatball does not have to be like another.

 Having spicy meatballs works really well!
-They are rich and satisfying with Moroccan flavours.
-They are a favourite dinner of my husband who is a spice lover.
+They are rich and satisfying and are a favourite dinner of my husband who is a real spice lover.

 - 1 slice of bread

 - pinch of salt and pepper

 Using a blender of sorts whizz up your bread into crumbs.
 It’s fine if you want to use ready made, but it’s good to use up that slightly dry bread.